halmueller/OpenSeaMapDemo/README.md

 # OpenSeaMapDemo

-This project uses MKTileOverlay to display the OpenSeaMap tiles on top of a standard MKMapView.
+This iOS project uses MKTileOverlay to display the OpenSeaMap tiles on top of a standard MKMapView.

+Written mostly in Swift.